bartoszlenar/Validot/.github/README.md

 Features that are very unlikely to be in the scope as they contradict with the project's principles, and/or would have very negative impact on performance, and/or are impossible to implement:

-* access to any stateful context in the rule condition predicate
+* Access to any stateful context in the rule condition predicate:
-  * it implicates already mentioned lack of support for dynamic message content and/or amount
+  * It implicates already mentioned lack of support for dynamic message content and/or amount.
-* integration with ASP.NET or other frameworks
+* Integration with ASP.NET or other frameworks:
-  * making such a thing wouldn't be a difficult task at all, but Validot tries to remain a single-purpose library and all integrations need to be done individually
+  * Making such a thing wouldn't be a difficult task at all, but Validot tries to remain a single-purpose library and all integrations need to be done individually
-* callbacks
+* Callbacks:
-  * please react on failure/success after getting validation result
+  * Please react on [failure/success](../docs/DOCUMENTATION.md#anyerrors) after getting [validation result](../docs/DOCUMENTATION.md#result).
-* pre-validation
+* Pre-validation:
-  * all cases can be handled by additional validation and a proper if-else
+  * All cases can be handled by additional validation and a proper if-else.
-  * also, the problem of root being null doesn't exist in Validot (it's a regular case, covered entirely with fluent api)
+  * Also, the problem of root being null doesn't exist in Validot (it's a regular case, [covered entirely with fluent api](../docs/DOCUMENTATION.md#presence-commands))
-* rule sets
+* Rule sets
-  * workaround; multiple validators for different sets of properties
+  * workaround; multiple [validators](../docs/DOCUMENTATION.md#validator) for different parts of the object.

 ## Project info